-PNB Module 4 Developmental Neurobiology (PDN)
+✓ PNB Module 4 Developmental Neurobiology (PDN)

-Mon, Thurs 9am, Fri 10am Hodgkin Huxley Room, Department of PDN Module organiser: Prof. Roger Keynes (rik10@cam.ac.uk) This module addresses how nerve cells in an embryo manage to assemble into the sophisticated information-processing system that is the brain.
+Mon, Thurs 9am, Fri 10am

+Hodgkin Huxley Room, Department of PDN Module organiser: Prof. Roger Keynes (rjk10@cam.ac.uk) Maximum of 80 students

+This module addresses how nerve cells in an embryo manage to assemble into the sophisticated information-processing system that is the brain.
 We now understand a considerable amount about these processes, while many fascinating questions remain.
-We begin the module by discussing how the nervous system has evolved, how genetically-encoded information specifies the origins of different types of nerve cells and different parts of the nervous system, and giving examples of the diverse experimental approaches that are now used.
-The processes of vertebrate neural induction and neural crest formation are then examined.
-Once nerve cells have formed they extend axons to their correct targets to wire up the nervous system, and we consider in detail the mechanisms of axon guidance, synapse formation and synapse elimination that generate functional neural networks.
+Professor Bill Harris begins the module by discussing how genetically-encoded information specifies the origins of different types of nerve cells and different parts of the nervous system, and giving examples of the sophisticated experimental approaches that are now used.
+We then examine the process of neural induction that forms the early neural tube in vertebrates.
+Once nerve cells have formed, they have to extend axons to the correct targets to 'wire up' the nervous system, as will be considered by Professor Christine Holt and Dr Geoff Cook.
+Axons then have to make synapses, in a manner that will generate functional neural networks, as Drs Matthias Landgraf and Matthew Oswald will explain.

 Interspersed with these lectures on processes of general applicability are others that focus on specific systems of key importance.
-We review the development of the cerebral cortex, showing how all the mechanisms considered so far combine to generate the most advanced part of the human brain, which enables the sophistication of human thought - and which leads to developmental abnormalities if these processes go wrong.
-We also discuss the mechanisms of synaptic plasticity that operate in the mature cortex and underlie learning and memory.
+Dr Steven Moore reviews the development of the cerebral cortex, showing how all the mechanisms considered so far combine to generate the most advanced part of the human brain.
+Professor Ole Paulsen will discuss the mechanisms of synaptic plasticity that operate in the mature cortex and underlie learning and memory.
 Dr Stephen Eglen gives a computational scientist's view of how topographic maps are formed and tuned, with special reference to the visual system.
-Finally, to illustrate how the processes of development and evolution interact, these are considered in relation to electroreception.
+Finally, to illustrate how the processes of development and evolution interact, Dr Clare Baker reviews this in relation to electroreception.